panel-attack/panel-game/docs/Understanding the Codebase.md

 Still read the tutorial, I'll just make some additions that I personally consider interesting to know about.
 A table is an array and dictionary at once and is the monolithic data type on which basically all of Lua is built.
 Functions in a "class" in Lua are ultimately just regular fields on a table that happen to contain a function.
 This means that functions can be freely overwritten on individual tables - whether that is a good idea or not is questionable but it is possible and in some cases extraordinarily useful.
+Tables are the primary way in which memory is allocated and the use of tables is to be scrutinized to some degree to keep the garbage collector happy.

 ### Understanding Love